ChrstphrHll/npc_gen/students/Bera Cauladra.md

 ---
 ### Description
 - 4th year Gnome Cleric in Elkenval
-- curly blonde hair that's parted to the right, Pale Blue eyes, and Tan skin
+- short wavy auburn hair that's wild, Pale Blue eyes, and Tan skin
 - Is Modern and Destructive, and has Clarity as their ideal

 ### Organizations